burst-apps-team/burst-wiki/qbundle.md

 Click “Yes”.

+The next step is to verify you Java settings.

+Click on “edit” top menu bar.
+Select “settings”.
+The settings window will appear.

+Select “Java” in the left menu bar.
+Verify that the radio button for “Use Portable java” is selected.
+Save your change or exit.

 <img src="QBundle_Setup_3.png" title="QBundle_Setup_3.png" alt="QBundle_Setup_3.png" width="509" height="509" />

 A warning may come up, click “OK” and the installation will be completed shortly after